kamrik/IntroText/summaries/long/Week11-SQL.md

 ## Resources

-*   Recommends the SQL Subreddit for questions and discussions.
+*   r/SQL Subreddit for questions and discussions.
-*   Strongly recommends the linked 15-minute YouTube tutorial series ("SQL in 15 Minutes").
-Notes it covers basics well and has continuations.
+*   YouTube tutorial series ("SQL in 15 Minutes").
-*   Lists links to history videos (Edgar Codd, Michael Stonebreaker, Michael Widenius/MySQL).
+*   Links to history videos (Edgar Codd, Michael Stonebreaker, Michael Widenius/MySQL).

 ## Lab Overview

-*   Briefly describes the lab exercise: Using `sqliteonline.com` with the same database.
+*   Briefly describe the lab exercise: Using `sqliteonline.com` with the same database.
 *   Tasks involve running pre-written queries to see how they work and then writing some basic `SELECT` queries based on requirements.
-*   Submission is a screenshot of one query result and a text file containing the written queries.
-*   Encourages students to type the queries manually rather than just copying/pasting to aid learning.
+*   Encourage students to type the queries manually rather than just copying/pasting to aid learning.

 ## Conclusion

-*   Recaps that the demonstration covered most SQL needed for average developer tasks.
-*   Acknowledges that feeling lost is normal; hands-on practice in the lab is crucial for learning.
+*   Feeling lost is normal; hands-on practice will make it feel simpler.